-- (B) The coating contains acetone and no more than 550 grams of VOC per liter of coating (275 grams of VOC per liter of coating after January 1, 2005), less water and exempt compounds, prior to the addition of VOC. - (3) The January 1, 2005 VOC limit for lacquers shall not be applicable until January 1, 2007 and the July 1, 2008 VOC limit for flat coatings shall not be applicable to any manufacturer which meets all of the following criteria: - (A) The total gross annual receipts are \$2,000,000 or less, and - (B) The total number of employees is 100 or less, and - (C) The manufacturer requesting this exemption files a written request with the Executive Officer annually which includes, but is not limited to: - (i) The total gross annual receipts for each of the last three years. - (ii) The total number of employees for each of the last three years.
+- (E)(D) Sale or Uuse of stains and lacquers in all areas within the District at an elevation of 4,000 feet or greater above sea level. - (1) Notwithstanding the provisions of paragraph (c)(2), a person or facility may add up to 10 percent by volume of VOC to a lacquer to avoid blushing of the finish during days with relative humidity greater than 70 percent and temperature below 65 degrees Fahrenheit, at the time of application provided that: - (B) The coating is not applied from April 1 to October 31 of any year. - (C) The coating contains acetone and no more than 550 grams of VOC per liter of coating (275 grams of VOC per liter of coating after January 1, 2005), less water and exempt compounds, prior to the addition of VOC. - (2) The January 1, 2005 VOC limit for lacquers shall not be applicable until January 1, 2007 and the July 1, 2008 VOC limit for flat coatings shall not be applicable to any manufacturer which meets all of the following criteria: - (B) The total gross annual receipts are \$2,000,000 or less, and - (C) The total number of employees is 100 or less, and - (D) The manufacturer requesting this exemption files a written request with the Executive Officer annually which includes, but is not limited to: - (i) The total gross annual receipts for each of the last three years. - (ii) The total number of employees for each of the last three years.

 For the purposes of determining the total gross annual receipts and the total number of employees, a manufacturer shall include data from all facilities (both within and outside of the District) which they own, operate, have an ownership interest, or are legally affiliated.
-If a manufacturer exceeds the criteria specified in subparagraphs (g)(3)(A) or (g)(3)(B) any time after the initial request is filed with the Executive Officer, this exemption shall be immediately terminated, the manufacturer shall forfeit any future eligibility for this exemption, and the manufacturer shall be considered in violation of this rule for each and every day that lacquers or flat coatings which do not comply with the respective VOC limit in the Table of Standards are supplied, sold, or offered for sale within the District.
+If a manufacturer exceeds the criteria specified in subparagraphs (g)(3)(A) or (g)(3)(B) any time after the initial request is filed with the Executive Officer, this exemption shall be immediately terminated, the manufacturer shall forfeit any future eligibility for this exemption, and the manufacturer shall be considered in violation of this rule for each and every day that lacquers or flat coatings which do not comply with the respective VOC limit in the

+Table of Standards are supplied, sold, or offered for sale within the District.
 The loss of this exemption due to the manufacturer exceeding the criteria in subparagraphs (g)(3)(A) or (g)(3)(B) shall apply only to the manufacturer.

-- (4)(3) The provisions of paragraph (c) shall not apply to facilities which apply coatings to test specimens for purposes of research and development of those coatings. - (5) The July 1, 2006 VOC limit for nonflats, primers, sealers, and undercoaters, quick dry enamels, waterproofing concrete/masonry sealers and rust preventative coatings shall not be applicable until July 1, 2008 to any manufacturer which meets all of the following criteria:

-- (A) The total gross annual receipts are \$5,000,000 or less, and - (B) The total number of employees is 100 or less, and - (C) The manufacturer requesting this exemption files a written request with the Executive Officer annually which includes, but is not limited to: - (i) The total gross annual receipts for each of the last three years. - (ii) The total number of employees for each of the last three vears.
+- (3)(1) The provisions of paragraph (c) shall not apply to facilities which apply coatings to test specimens for purposes of research and development of those coatings. - (4) The July 1, 2006 VOC limit for nonflats, primers, sealers, and undercoaters, quick-dry enamels, waterproofing concrete/masonry sealers and rust-preventative coatings shall not be applicable until July 1, 2008 to any manufacturer which meets all of the following criteria: - (B) The total gross annual receipts are \$5,000,000 or less, and - (C) The total number of employees is 100 or less, and - (D) The manufacturer requesting this exemption files a written request with the Executive Officer annually which includes, but is not limited to: - (i) The total gross annual receipts for each of the last three years. - (ii) The total number of employees for each of the last three vears.